nathanzalbert/azure-terraform-infrastructure/README.md

-# azure-terraform-infrastructure
-Azure networking and security infrastructure deployed with Terraform.
+#01 - Basic Vnet

+##Objective
+Create an Azure Virtual Network using Terraform.